SeisSol/SeisSol/Documentation/physical-models.rst

 Anisotropic
 ^^^^^^^^^^^

-This is an extension of the elastic material, where direction dependent effects also play a role.
-Instead of two material parameters in the most general formulation :math:`21` parameters are needed: :math:`\sigma_{ij} = c_{ijkl} \epsilon_{kl}`.
+This is an extension of the elastic material, where direction-dependent effects also play a role.
+Whereas isotropic materials are described by two material parameters, the most general formulation needs :math:`21` material parameters: :math:`\sigma_{ij} = c_{ijkl} \epsilon_{kl}`.
 In the material file you can give all :math:`21` parameters giving rise to triclinic anisotropic material behaviour.
-If only the two Lamé parameters are provided SeisSol assumes isotropic behaviour.
+If only the two Lamé parameters are provided, SeisSol assumes isotropic behaviour.
 Anisotropy together with plasticity and dynamic rupture is not tested yet.
 You can define a dynamic rupture fault embedded in an isotropic material and have anisotropic regions elsewhere in the domain.